Easy Dehydrator Granola Bars Recipe

 Some of the finest nuts to add to granola include almonds, cashews, and pistachios.
 These nuts are all rich in healthy fats and proteins.
 Almonds and pistachios are also a good sources of antioxidants.

-Dehydrated berries are another great way to add flavor, sweetness, and nutrition to your granola.
+Dehydrated berries are another great way to add flavor, sweetness, and nutrition to your granola, and dehydrated strawberries are a particularly safe and tasty option.
 Some of the best dried berries to add include blueberries, strawberries, and cranberries.
 These berries are all rich in antioxidants and vitamins.
 Blueberries and cranberries are also good sources of fiber.

 So, when adding nuts and dried berries to your granola, consider the flavors you want to include, the texture you’re going for, and the nutrition you need.
 With a lot of options available, the possibilities are endless!